DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Device name

-A device usually has a descriptive name given by the manufacturer, integrator or operator.
+A device usually has a descriptive name given by the manufacturer, integrator or operator ("Well known name").
 It can be potentially useful for understanding context and function of the device in the network if included in host naming conventions.

 ### Exposure